connectomicslab/connectomemapper3/paper/paper.md

 # Highlights

-\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.} MP3 implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
+\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.} CMP3 is written in Python 3 and implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
-It is written in Python 3 and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
 \autoref{fig:cmp3-diagram} illustrates the participant-level analysis workflow.
-It is implemented with nipype [@GorgolewskiNipype:2011] adopting a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration files in `.json` format.

 ![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and